 Moreover, such code is run on the Rossum's infrastructure and needs no maintenance from your side.
 Using the Functions is very easy to configure and deploy.
 However, you should still consider using Webhooks when building a larger-scale extension.
 If your extension requires database resources, or simply contains so much code it should be versioned and split to several files, you should still choose the Webhooks interface.

 For a high-level understanding of the Serverless Functions, read our Help Center article.

-For more technical details, read about Functions in our reference API documentation.
+For more technical details, read a developer guide.

 At Rossum, we are trying to make the validation screen as customizable as possible.
 For now, Rossum has an option where you can add a custom button to the sidebar field panel of the validation screen.
 Such a button can either open a pop-up window in the browser where you could reuse the extracted data from the document.
 Or the button can be used for triggering a custom check when using a webhook for validating the data.